-• Prescription drugs must be prescribed for the participant in possession of the medication (or for a dependent thereof), and the prescription must be for current use and prescribed within the past 12 months.
-Prescription drugs are limited to a supply not to exceed the term of travel.
+Prescription drugs must be prescribed for the participant in possession of the medication (or for a dependent thereof), and the prescription must be for current use and prescribed within the past 12 months.
+Prescription drugs are limited to a supply not to exceed the term of travel (including personal travel before or after the voyage).
 Prescription drugs and diagnosis must be included by the participant's home provider on the medical history form submitted before voyage departure.

-Prescription drugs may not be obtained in any country visited unless the medication is needed in an emergency, in which case the participant must notify the medical team immediately upon boarding the ship.
-Prescription drugs must be kept in their original containers and must be taken in accordance with dosage recommendations and usage cautions.
+- Prescription drugs may not be obtained, unless prescribed by an authorized medical provider and in coordination with the ISE medical team, in any country visited. - If it is an emergency, the participant must notify the medical team immediately upon boarding the ship. - Prescription drugs must be kept in their original containers and must be taken in accordance with dosage recommendations and usage cautions.
 A participant taking prescription drugs is personally responsible for ensuring that taking such drugs does not pose a safety risk to oneself or to others.
-Semester at Sea reserves the right to consult with medical advisors to determine if a drug or medication, whether prescribed or not, produces hazardous or non-safe effects, and may restrict

-- the use of any such drug or medication accordingly during the Participant's tenure in Semester at Sea. - Voyagers may keep only a one-month supply of controlled prescription medications in their cabin at any given time.
-The remaining medication must be surrendered to the medical clinic for safe-keeping.
+Semester at Sea reserves the right to consult with medical advisors to determine if a drug or medication, whether prescribed or not, produces hazardous or unsafe effects, and may restrict the use of any such drug or medication accordingly during the Participant's tenure in Semester at Sea. - Voyagers may keep only a one-month supply of controlled prescription medications in their cabin at any given time.
+The remaining medication must be surrendered to the medical clinic for safekeeping.